daniel8lopes/omnia3/docs/pages/omnia3/Tutorials/omnia3_multisystemconnectortutorial.md

     ![Modeler create Primavera_Demo](/images/tutorials/multisystemconnector/Create-Primavera-Demo.PNG)

-15. List Suppliers, and check that list is filled with ERP database Suppliers
+15. List Suppliers.
+If prompted, select the Primavera instance and check that list is filled with ERP database Suppliers

 16. Create a new Supplier, and check that it is integrated on ERP Primavera